Vauxhall Mokka - Reliability and safety

 Safety kit is generous, with entry-level Design models including a lane-departure warning with a lane keep-assist function, speed sign recognition, automatic emergency braking, a forward collision alert and a driver drowsiness alert.
 Adaptive cruise control comes with the top-of-the-range Ultimate, as well as blind spot monitoring and a lane position assist feature.

 All Vauxhall cars are covered by a three-year/60,000-mile warranty, which matches the coverage you get with a Ford Puma or Volkswagen T-Roc, but lags behind the seven-year warranty offered by Kia, or the ten-year warranty package provided by Toyota – although you do have to get your car serviced annually at a Toyota dealer in order to maintain the warranty over this period.

 The Mokka Electric has a separate eight-year or 100,000-mile policy for the battery pack.
 If the battery’s usable capacity drops below 70% during that time, Vauxhall will replace it for free.

-The service schedule for the Mokka is every 12,500 miles or annually, whichever comes first, and Vauxhall offers individual service plans starting from £15 a month to help spread the cost of scheduled maintenance.
+The service schedule for the Mokka is every 12,500 miles or annually, whichever comes first, and Vauxhall offers individual service plans starting from around £20 a month to help spread the cost of scheduled maintenance.

 In this review

-- 1Vauxhall Mokka reviewThe Vauxhall Mokka is sharply styled and offers strong real-world economy, but isn’t as fun to drive as some rivals
+- 1Vauxhall Mokka reviewThe Vauxhall Mokka is sharply styled and offered with a choice of petrol or electric power, but it isn’t as fun to drive as some rivals

-- 3MPG, CO2 and running costsWith petrol, diesel and all-electric powertrain options, the Mokka offers something for lifestyle customers and business users alike
+- 3MPG, CO2 and running costsWith petrol and all-electric powertrain options, the Vauxhall Mokka offers something for lifestyle customers and business users alike

 - 4Interior, design and technologyVauxhall has upped the style for the latest Mokka, with strong design and plenty of on-board tech